 Before we dive into the tips, you first need to understand why crate training is so important for your dog’s development, comfort and safety.

 Dogs will not want to soil their sleeping space, so it’s highly unlikely that your pooch will have an accident in their crate.
-Which means, when you let your dog out of the crate to go outside, he or she will relieve themselves there instead of in your home.
+This means, when you let your dog out of the crate to go outside, he or she will relieve themselves there instead of in your home.

 Crate training is an excellent way to teach your dog boundaries in your home.
 This is also a good way to help your dog learn what he or she can and cannot do.